Central sleep apnea

 Central sleep apnea results when the brain temporarily stops sending signals to the muscles that control breathing.

 The condition often occurs in people who have certain medical problems.
-For example, it can develop in someone who has a problem with the brainstem, which controls breathing.
+For example, it can develop in someone who has a problem with an area of the brain called the brainstem, which controls breathing.

 Conditions that can cause or lead to central sleep apnea include: